Europejara

 Map showing the Las Hoyas site (star), and Mesozoic strata of the Iberian Ranges

-The Castilla-La Mancha region of eastern Spain contains many rich fossil localities spanning from the Precambrian to the Pleistocene, and the Las Hoyas site of Serranía de Cuenca in the Southwestern Iberian Ranges has been particularly noted for its exceptional konservat-Lagerstätte preservation.
-The locality belongs to the La Huérguina limestone Formation and dates to the Upper Barremian of the Early Cretaceous.
+The Castilla-La Mancha region of eastern Spain contains many rich fossil localities spanning from the Precambrian to the Pleistocene, and the Las Hoyas site of Serranía de Cuenca in the southwestern Iberian ranges has been particularly noted for its exceptional Konservat-Lagerstätte preservation.
+The locality belongs to the La Huérguina Formation and dates to the late Barremian age of the Early Cretaceous epoch.
 The site was discovered in 1985, and since then, nearly 30 excavation campaigns have yielded over 19,000 fossils, housed at the Sciences Museum of Castilla-La Mancha in Cuenca.
 The completeness of the site's fossil flora and fauna has given it worldwide scientific renown, and it was declared a Site of Cultural Interest in 2016.[1][2]

 In 2012, the palaeontologist Romain Vullo and colleagues reported an incomplete skull of a new pterosaur from Las Hoyas, the first member of the family Tapejaridae known from Europe, adding to the poorly known pterosaur fauna of the locality.
-At the time, it was also the oldest known tapejarid and oldest known toothless pterosaur.
-The specimen (deignated as MCCM-LH 9413 in the Sciences Museum) was made the holotype of the new genus and species Europejara olcadesorum.
+Previously, tapejarids were only unambiguously known from Brazil and China, where pterosaur fossils of similar age are more abundant and complete than in Europe.
+At the time, the specimen was also the oldest known tapejarid and oldest known toothless pterosaur.
+The specimen (designated as MCCM-LH 9413 in the Sciences Museum) was made the holotype of the new genus and species Europejara olcadesorum.
 The generic name combines the names of Europe (itself derived from Europa, a Phoenician princess of Greek mythology) where it was found, and the related genus Tapejara, the Brazilian genus that defines the clade Tapejarinae.
-The name Tapejara itself is composed of the Tupí-Guaraní words "Tapi" or "Tape", which means path, and "Yara" or "Jara", which means lord.
+The name Tapejara itself is composed of the Tupí-Guaraní words tapi or tape, which means 'path', and yara or jara, which means 'lord'.
 The specific name refers to the Olcades, an ancient Celtiberian people from Hispania that first inhabited the region of Cuenca.[2][3]

-Close-ups of the lower jaw; A is the symphyseal area of the counterslab, B is the dentary crest of the main slab
+Close-ups of the lower jaws; A is the mandibular symphyseal area of the counterslab, B is the dentary crest of the main slab, whose orientation and shape are distinguishing features of this genus

 Description